1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 The Robin Family.

 Mr. and Mrs. Robin and their three children who have been spending the early part of the summer in their charming nest in the pine tree just north of the kitchen window, have given up their nest and moved to some other region.
-Two of the robinlets departed early Monday morning but one left on a later breeze.
+Two of the robinlets departed early Monday morning and one left on a later breeze.
 Mr. and Mrs. Robin have had a strenuous season filling three enormous mouths with worms and other delicacies.
 One robinlet has since been seen in the neighboring pine trees.

 Weather.
 Yesterday looked like a weather-breeder; it was.
 It was a beautiful clear day, clouding at night.
-It rained in the night and to-day is rainy, cloudy, and foggy - the same kind of weather which we have had by the week ever since spring.
+It rained in the night and to-day is rainy, cloudy, and foggy - the same kind of weather we have had by the week ever since spring.

 Fire on a Boat.

 Saturday, a boat burned and the owner was hurt very badly.
 It was by the drawbridge.
 It was a motor boat (according to R.P.S.); it was a motor sail-boat, according to Aunt Eva.
-The fire engine went to the boat (but R.P.S. says that Daddy would know this anyway) and put out the fire.
+The fire engine went to the boat (but R.P.S. says that Daddy would know that anyway) and put out the fire.
 Margaret and Aunt Eva saw it.
 When they saw it it was not burning; there was only smoke coming up from the boat.

 Communicated by Roger Stokey.